ShilohAlleyne/nix-for-the-arts/docs/Nix and Open source software for the Arts.typ

   == III.
 Nix the build system
   #line(length: 100%, stroke: 1pt + black)

   Build systems all serve one fundamental purpose, to transform source code into executable binaries.
 While for simple projects, simply evoking the source language's compiler from the terminal with commands  such as `cargo build` for Rust or `cabal build` for Haskell may be sufficient, but as the project scope increases complications may arise and the need for a dedicated build system becomes more apparent.
 And for projects where the source code is in multiple languages and/or compilation units building is no longer a single step process.
 A build system not only manages compilation of the project, but it also evaluates the projects dependencies so that it does not rely on any stale binaries.

+  Build systems are designed to be both correct and fast, achieving this largely through the use of robust dependency graphs defining the inputs for every build target in the project (source files, configuration, tools) and clever hashing of file contents such that even if a files time stamp has changed, if the file remains genuinely the same, then re-compilation does not need to occur for that file, greatly reducing compile times.
+This is referred to as Minimality.

   #framed_terms[
     #terms.item[Stale binaries][A compiled program or component file which is out of date with respect to the rest of the source code or the dependencies which is built upon.
 Stale binaries can lead to incorrect behaviour and hard to trace bugs in a codebase.]
+    #terms.item[Minimality][A build system is minimal if it executes tasks at most once per build, and only if they transitively depend on inputs that changed since the previous build @mokhov_mitchell_jones_2020]
   ]

-  Build systems are designed to be both correct and fast, achieving this largely through the use of robust dependency graphs defining the inputs for every build target in the project (source files, configuration, tools) and clever hashing of file contents such that even if a files time stamp has changed, if the file remains genuinely the same, then re-compilation does not need to occur for that file, greatly reducing compile times.

   Nix is as much a build system as it is a package manager.
 Nix can build software form source and distribute it as a package.
 A Nix package is an expression in the Nix programming language which will evaluate to a derivation, a sequence of build steps needed to generate the data required to make a given piece of software.
 Nix expressions describe how to build packages from source and collected in the _nixpkgs_ repository.
 Using these expressions the Nix package manager can build binary packages, as well as development environments known as Nix-shells.
 Nix uses its own immutable abstraction of the file system known as a _Nix store_.